Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 “Ha!”

 They hugged one last time.
 Leela gave him a taco-shaped business card, with a custom pop-up ninja inside the fold brandishing “throwing tacos.”
-Daar was suitably delighted with it, said his goodbyes---warmly, as always---and with tacos filling his side bags, *finally* thumped off toward his other business.
+Daar was suitably delighted with it, said his goodbyes - warmly, as always - and with tacos filling his side bags, *finally* thumped off toward his other business.
 She admired the roll of his hugely muscular haunches as he thundered off at a prancing trot, shaking the ground underfoot as he went.
 When he was at a fair distance away, he looked back at her, flicked his ears, and poured on so much speed, he handily outran the cars cruising the road.

 She went inside to close for the night, and found herself grinning.